 Night-time flights are better if available.
 Children sleep.
 When you land in Europe in the morning, you can quickly move forward with your day.
 On arrival, you’ll likely be able to adjust more easily to local time.

 Each child should have a designated “Flight Bag.”
-This small backpack contains your child’s own snacks, headphones, colouring books or pads, etc., and one comfort item.
+This small backpack contains your child’s own snacks, headphones, coloring books or pads, etc., and one comfort item.
 Ownership of the bag decreases complaints about “Are we there yet?” significantly.

 Walk down the aisle every 90 minutes with your kids.
 Children get stiff and restless.
 A two-minute walk to the rear of the aircraft can help loosen them up.
 In addition to providing your child relief from stiffness, standing provides you with an acceptable reason to stretch and get out of your seat.